Tristannn1337/Ivory/README.md

 -   Should bond tokens represent incements of 0.5 ether so that the maximum number of individual balances is <64?
     -   Not sure if necessary to put limits on maximum contract execution time
 -   Escrow balances can be communicated through tokens read by wallets...
+-   Emphasis on cryptoeconomics is placed on this piece of the protocol to ensure the highest level of security possible.
+There is no DAO, no investment token, the contracts are not upgradable.
+Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which all other protocol features may be built.

 ### Web dApp
 TODO: Replace with mockup